Let me tell you a brief story.

 And to be sure, Christians are marginalized and silenced in our country.
 My ministry has suffered at the hands of Facebook censors.
 Christians are ridiculed and alienated from conventional academic settings, often barred de facto from leadership positions.

 But how can we compare ourselves to brothers and sisters in Iran, who must conduct themselves with absolute secrecy lest their children be murdered in front of their eyes until they recant their faith, only still to be executed themselves?
+Connecticut Bail Bonds Group is there to help the victims to get their justice for the cause that they suffered.

 We can’t allow our illusions of “persecution” to render the term meaningless.
 Let’s not overuse it to the point that it loses all value.